ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

     python preprocess.py -f desc.txt

 This will create a file Output.pickle which is containing a Python object representing the parsed data structure.
-It is done because parsing a big test descriptino file is quite slow.
+It is done because parsing a big test description file is quite slow.

 So, it is only done once.

+Then the tests can be processed to configure the test environment with

     python processTests.py -f Output.pickle